mark-barrett/mark-barrett/README.md

 Certified AWS Developer ([Certificate](https://www.credly.com/badges/ffc7f82d-a5c9-481b-ac44-0122c07fd2e8?source=linked_in_profile)) and big fan of Cloud Computing ☁️.

+Currently Building [ticketr.events](https://ticketr.events) a platform for selling payment plan and regular tickets for Event and Festival Organisers.

 Built [Donation Store](https://donationstore.net) as my first side project using Django.

 I like building stuff with Python, Django, FastAPI, React, TypeScript, distributed systems, Docker and AWS, but like exploring other frameworks and languages, like Kotlin and Spring.